 Awarded to Talented High School and College Students

-- Four students (age 16+) will be selected by audition to be apprentices for the 2022-23 season.
+- Students (age 16+) will be selected by audition to be apprentices for fall 2023.

-- Accepted applicants will rehearse with the Choristers on Wednesday evenings in Wauwatosa and perform concerts in December and April.
+- Accepted applicants will rehearse with the Choristers on Wednesday evenings in Wauwatosa and perform with the chorus.
+(Concerts are scheduled in December and April each year.)

-- Each student will receive $700 paid in two $350 installments in December and April, depending on participation/attendance.
+- Each student will receive $350 per semester ($700 per season), depending on participation/attendance.

 - Must be a member in good standing of an area high school or college/university choir.

 - High school students must be at least 16 years old and have their school director’s permission.

 - Must sing an audition for Choristers’ music director Dr. James, B. Kinchen, Jr.